vishalbala16/speech-to-text-module/README.md

 ## Features

-- **Wake/Sleep Word Detection**: Toggles transcription with "hi"/"bye" commands
+- **True Wake/Sleep Word Detection**: Module activates transcription ONLY when "hi" is detected, stops when "bye" is spoken
+- **Cost-Efficient**: No API calls when sleeping - only transcribes when awake
-- **Real-time Transcription**: High-accuracy speech-to-text using Deepgram API
+- **Real-time Transcription**: High-accuracy speech-to-text using Deepgram API when active
 - **Modular Design**: Clean, reusable code structure
 - **Cloud Processing**: Fast transcription with Deepgram's Nova-2 model